-- 12.3.1 The assessment of impacts to and from the existing ground conditions as a result of the Proposed Development has been undertaken using importance and significance criteria that have been developed and successfully applied to other Environmental Impact Assessments (EIAs).
-The methodology considers the potential presence of land and groundwater contamination as well as sites of geological/ geomorphological significance such as geological conservation features or mineral resources.
-Geotechnical constraints (e.g. differential settlement, subsidence and the potential for ground gas accumulation) are also discussed within this Chapter with the Proposed Development infrastructure identified as a receptor. - 12.3.2 Information obtained from the following sources mentioned in Section 12.4 below have been used to establish the baseline conditions.
-The Conceptual Site Model (CSM) presented in the Phase 1 Geo-environmental and Geotechnical Desk Study Report within Appendix 12A in ES Volume III, is integrated into the assessment of baseline conditions.
-All supporting information is consistent with the risk-based framework adopted in the Environment Agency document Model Procedures for the Management of Land Contamination CLR11 (Environment Agency, 2004).
-Guidance within British Standard (BS) 10175: 2011 Investigation of Potentially Contaminated Sites Code of Practice (British Standards Institute (BSI), 2011) has also been followed. - 12.3.3 The geology, hydrogeology and land contamination assessment initially entailed defining the importance/ sensitivity of identified receptors which takes into consideration the following: - surrounding land uses, based on mapping, site visits and existing planning designations; - proposed end-use, based on the nature of the Proposed Development; - soil resource losses as associated with the Proposed Development; - construction activities that are necessary for the Proposed Development; - · details of geological and/or nature conservation importance; and - geology, hydrogeology and hydrology of the Site and the Study Area (which is defined in Section 12.4 below). - 12.3.4 Potential sources of contamination associated with the Site are identified considering the current and previous land use from study of existing reports, current and historic maps, photographs, local history sources, environmental database information and a Site inspection. - 12.3.5 Where a significant contamination source has been identified and the sensitivity of receptors considered, then the potential effects can be determined by consideration of the pathways through which the source or hazard may affect the receptors.
+- 12.3.3 A ground investigation has also been undertaken and findings are summarised within this chapter. - 12.3.4 The geology, hydrogeology and land contamination assessment initially entailed defining the importance/ sensitivity of identified receptors which takes into consideration the following: - surrounding land uses, based on mapping, site visits and existing planning designations; - proposed end-use, based on the nature of the Proposed Development; - soil resource losses as associated with the Proposed Development; - construction activities that are necessary for the Proposed Development; - details of geological and/ or nature conservation importance; and - geology, hydrogeology and hydrology of the Site and the Study Area (which is defined in Section 12.4). - 12.3.5 Potential sources of contamination associated with the Site are identified considering the current and previous land use from study of existing reports, current and historic maps, photographs, local history sources, environmental database information and a Site inspection. - 12.3.6 Where a significant contamination source has been identified and the sensitivity of receptors considered, then the potential effects can be determined by consideration of the pathways through which the source or hazard may affect the receptors.
 The magnitude of impact and the significance of effect is then determined taking due account of strength of pathway between a source and a receptor.